Ihtishammehmood/SQL-server/Query in sql.md

 order by average_net_worth desc
 ``````

-In this query the avarge of Networth is taken it is grouped by year to check the change at invidual year.
+In this query the average of Net worth is taken it is grouped by year to check the change at individual year.
 I have excluded that outliers from the data set
-to get more sacalable results
+to get more scalable results

 > Resulting when outliers are included are as follows: